How to Prepare for and Escape a House Fire

 • each family member must know how to do these things

 c.
-Help others out
+Help each other out

 • assign a parent/adult to each